Reproduced from the Chichester Labour 2019 Local Election Manifesto.

 Labour, across the country, has found new innovative ways to fulfill this role and to deliver for local residents.

 In this manifesto, Chichester Labour will set out our vision for the future of our district, knowing that while we may not have enough councillors to form a majority on our councils, we have seen in other councils the immeasurable impact that just one or two councillors can make in working towards achieving progress.
-We ask for your support for our vision for Chichester and the district and that you Vote Labour on Thursday 2nd May 2019.
+We ask for your support for our vision for Chichester and the district and that you Vote Labour

 Our key pledges to you